mobify/mobifyjs/www/examples/index.md

     from _src/tmpl/base.tmpl_ which is the base template that provides the blocks for other templates to override.

-* _src/scss/pages/_home.scss_ contains the [SCSS](http://sass-lang.com/) used
-    on the homepage.is where the mobile stylesheets exist.
-We used SCSS instead instead of CSS.
-You will need to [install Compass](http://compass-style.org/) to if you want to recompile the stylesheet. **Note:** In your own projects, you are free to use CSS or any other CSS preprocessor you like.
+* _src/scss/pages/_home.scss_ contains the [SCSS](http://sass-lang.com/) used on the homepage.is where the mobile stylesheets exist.
+We used SCSS, but you are free to use LESS or regular CSS if you prefer.
+(You will need to [install Compass](http://compass-style.org/) to if you wish to recompile this stylesheet.)

 ----